So, what is

 respecting the fragility of nature.

-Using this delicate balance as your
+Using this delicate balance as your guiding

-guiding principle while planning your
+principle while planning your project.

 A few examples of these would be;